Agency Activities in Response to a Portion of the Nuclear Energy Innovation and Modernization Act

 - how the board could offer opportunities for public engagement throughout all phases of the decommissioning process.

-The report will also include a discussion of the composition of existing community advisory boards and best practices identified during the establishment and operation of such boards, including logistical considerations, frequency of meetings, and the selection of board members.
+The report also includes a discussion of the composition of existing community advisory boards and best practices identified during the establishment and operation of such boards, including logistical considerations, frequency of meetings, and the selection of board members.

-In developing a best practices report, and as required by NEIMA, the NRC plans to consult with host States, communities within the emergency planning zone of a nuclear power reactor, and existing local community advisory boards.
-This consultation also includes a minimum of 10 public meetings to be held in locations that ensure geographic diversity across the United States, with priority given to States that (i) have a nuclear power reactor currently undergoing the decommissioning process; and (ii) request a public meeting under this provision of NEIMA.
-At these public meetings, the public will be invited to participate by providing comments and asking questions.
+In developing a best practices report, and as required by NEIMA, the NRC consulted with host States, communities within the emergency planning zone of a nuclear power reactor, and existing local community advisory boards.
+This consultation included 11 public meetings held in locations that ensured geographic diversity across the United States, with priority given to States that (i) had a nuclear power reactor currently undergoing the decommissioning process; and (ii) requested a public meeting under this provision of NEIMA.
+At these meetings, the public was invited to participate by providing comments and asking questions.

 - August 21, 2019 – Palisades (Michigan)